GateNLP/Bio-YODIE/README.md

 https://gate.ac.uk/download/

-Having got YODIE you'll need to get its submodules.
-YODIE uses a variety of plugins that are stored in separate git repositories, because they are independent projects.
-YODIE contains a list of the ones it needs, though, so you can get them easily as follows:

-git pull --recurse-submodules=on-demand
-git submodule update --init --recursive

-Then you need set the environment variable, before compile all the plugins:

-export GATE_HOME=/path/to/gate/

-After that you'll need to run plugins/compilePlugins.sh to compile the jar files for the plugins.
+After that you'll need to run `ant jar` in `plugins/YodiePlugin` to compile the jar files for the YODIE plugin.
 (We don't ever check jar files into a git repository, so when you clone something from git you invariably need to compile it!)
-When you compile them, there will be some warnings but there shouldn't be any errors.
+When you compile it, there will be some warnings but there shouldn't be any errors.

-plugins/compilePlugins.sh

 Bio-YODIE consists of a number of sub-pipelines that between them make up the application.
 The main application is in the main-bio directory and is called "main-bio.xgapp".
 This is the application you need to run using GATE.
 The other subpipelines will automatically be called by it.